-The system should be drained, flushed, and refilled at the intervals shown in the "Maintenance Schedule" in Section 8 of this manual.
+The system should be drained, flushed, and refilled at the intervals shown in the "Maintenance Schedule" in Section 8.

 If the solution is dirty or contains a considerable amount of sediment, clean and flush with a reliable cooling system cleaner.
 Follow with a thorough rinsing to remove all deposits and chemicals.
 Properly dispose of old antifreeze solution.